-The federal government’s new targets for immigration are in response to growing labour shortages in Canada.
-The new targets will increase the number of economic immigrants by 13 per cent between 2023 and 2025.
-They will also boost regional programs aimed at funnelling immigrants outside of major urban areas.
+The federal government’s new targets for immigration are in response to growing labor shortages in Canada.
+The new targets will increase the number of economic immigrants by 13 percent between 2023 and 2025.
+They will also boost regional programs aimed at funneling immigrants outside of major urban areas.
 However, the Business Council of Canada has expressed concern about the government’s ability to meet its goals.

 500,000 new immigrants per year